dmbarbour/Sirea/README.md

 ### Declarative State

-Traditional state models have been developed for imperative programs - *serializable* updates, mutual exclusion, discrete time.
-RDP needs state models suitable for control by signals - continuous, concurrent, collaborative, commutative, compositional, and idempotent.
-Support for speculation and `bpeek` is also very desirable.

-Surprisingly, that broad set of constraints allows a very large design space, which includes many simple, familiar, and usable state models.
-Here are a few valid approaches to state with RDP:

-* simple set manipulation:
-    * signals may add and remove records from a set
-    * add and remove simultaneously is resolved arbitrarily
 * reactive state transition:
     * state is integer
     * signals contribute possible transitions
     * transition whenever opportunity exists
-* animated reactive term rewriting:
-    * state is (term, time debt)
-    * signals introduce term-rewrite rules
-    * each rule has attributes (max debt, new debt), each > 0.
-    * when a rule is applied, new debt is added to time debt.
-    * rules are not applied unless max debt >= time debt
-    * time debt continuously, linearly reduces towards zero

-Since all state models are *external* to RDP (i.e. modeled as external services), it is not difficult to add orthogonal persistence.
-It is also not difficult to dream up new ones and add them to an application via library or plugin.
-There are interesting state models one could create for continuous signals (e.g. based on bezier curves, follow the carrot, integrals of forces).

 It's also easy to augment or create variations on existing models, though this tends to trade simplicity for other features (often a dubious tradeoff, but sometimes worth making).
 For example, animated reactive term rewriting might be modified with built in rules (for performance), delayed rewrites (easier scheduling), key-based ownership types (for security, control), and variation to terms rewriting (such as graph rewriting).
 Implicit computation of (max debt, new debt) attributes would also be nice.